Decent Food, Good People

 The only highlight in my meal was SOB's in-house ketchup.
 The condiment was sweeter and less dense than most.
 The thickness of it was low enough for slurping, which I did with a straw.
 I know that sounds weird, but that's how I roll.
 Whenever I'm at SOB again, I might get a bowl of it to dip my food in (such as a boring run-of-the-mill cheeseburger).

 I didn't want to end this on a negative note, so I found something that's more to my liking.
 Picking randomly from the menu, I chose the SOB Bar Pie without knowing exactly what it was.
 It turned out to be a flatbread with mozzarella, basil and roasted tomatoes on a buttery soft crust that meshed well together.
 Every element in the approximately 8" flatbread contributed equally for a good bar food snack.
-Just like most of its menu, the flatbread isn't something that I would go out of my way for but it's a decent option to choose whenever I'm at SOB.
+Just like most of its menu, the flatbread isn't something that I would go out of my way for.
+However, the SOB Bar Pie is a decent option to choose whenever I'm at SOB.

 While it isn't cutting edge, South of Beale serves good food that's coupled with friendly service in a casual environment.
 During all my visits, the waitstaff took great care in serving me and ensuring that my needs were met.
 For me, that made the time I spent there worthwhile and will likely be a reason for dining there again.
 I would rather have a mediocre burger served by someone who appreciates my patronage than a great burger from a place (such as the P & H Cafe) that seemingly doesn't want my business.
 SOB's owners Brittany Cabigao and her husband are good people who I hope have a lot of success in the future.
 I will do what I can to support them and I hope others do too.

-Labels: American, Bar Food, Brunch, Burgers, Downtown, Gastropub, Steaks
+Labels: American, Appetizers/Bar Food, Brunch, Burgers, Downtown, Gastropub, Steaks

 Tweets by @kensfoodfind